The Missing Cross to Purity

 to get people from one another's church to themselves.

-And so are like lions, and ravenous beasts one against another,
+And so are like lions, and ravenous beasts against one another,

 to get from one another's church to maintain themselves;